HSF/hsf.github.io/_workinggroups/generators.md

 #### Current convenors

-- Markus Diefenthaler, EIC and JLab (2022)
+- Phil Ilten, LHCb and University of Cincinnati (2023-)
-- Efe Yazgan, CMS and National Taiwan University (2020-2022)
+- Markus Diefenthaler, EIC and JLab (2022-)
-- Josh McFayden, ATLAS and University of Sussex (2018-2022)
+- Efe Yazgan, CMS and National Taiwan University (2020-)

 All convenors can be reached [by email](mailto:hsf-generator-wg-convenors@googlegroups.com). <!-- markdown-link-check-disable-line -->